-SUDDENLY, LAST SUMMER —the Bull Meechum Tact Pin and 300 Spartans yelling “take it easy!” to the confectors of this malarial campout, festered from a one-act playlet by co-scenarist Tennessee Williams.
+SUDDENLY, LAST SUMMER —the Bull Meechum Tact Pin and 300 Spartans yelling “take it easy!” to the confectioners of this malarial campout, festered from a one-act playlet by co-scenarist Tennessee Williams.
 Gore Vidal pitched in on the script, expanded it greatly; there are arguments about Who contributed What & How Much, along with ruminations on the role of the Catholic Legion of Decency in forcing tonal changes.
 Still and all, you’re left with sexual predation, greed, madness and cannibalism, so it’s a real feel-good way to endure 114 minutes of thinly disguised self-loathing.*

 So, not a musical.
 Taken straight, it’s both overheated and exhausting, apart from the star wattage of the three principals, and Jack Hildyard’s splendid black & white cinematography (shot in various spots about Catalonia, Spain).
 The camp value is estimable, and it did help break down the doors regarding taboo subject matter.
 Hepburn famously ended the shoot by spitting on the floor at director Joseph L. Mankiewicz’ feet (some sources say in his face, but I wonder) because of his handling of Clift (a walking nervous breakdown for a number of directors).
 Since Monty-pal Liz soon fell into Cleopatra for the same taskmaster, I question the apocryphal Kate foot-stomp & spittle story.

 Hepburn and Taylor were both nominated for Best Actress of 1959 at the Academy Awards, as was the Art Direction.
 This was the third Taylor-in-turmoil bout with a character losing her reason, following her wingding with Clift in Raintree County and bedroom frustration with Paul Newman in another Tennessee Williams seether, Cat On A Hot Tin Roof.
-She’d been nominated for both of those, too; after this she ducked out into the relative calm of hookerdom in BUtterfield 8 and they gave her the golden goodie for that.
+She’d been nominated for both of those, too; after this she ducked out into the relative calm of hookerdom in BUtterfield 8 and they gave her the golden guy for that.
 Kate went from this bizarre creation to another lost woman role, magnificent in Long Days Journey Into Night.
-They lost this year to Simone Signoret in Room At The Top—and they all should have lost to the ignored Marilyn Monroe (speaking of migraines for director’s) firing up Some Like It Hot.
+They lost this year to Simone Signoret in Room At The Top, and they all should have lost to the ignored Marilyn Monroe (speaking of migraines for director’s) for her firing up Some Like It Hot.

 Controversy ushered in $7,000,000 (some sources double that) at the box office, the years seventh most successful film.
 With Albert Dekker, Mercedes McCambridge and Gary Raymond.
 For a movie dealing at least in part with homosexuality, Irony smiles that Suddenly‘s iconic image is suntanned Liz at her sexiest in a neckline-plunged swimsuit.